-WALTER R HEPNER President
+WALTER R. HEPNER President

-Dean of Education
+JESSE W. AULT Dean of Education

 ARTHUR G. PETERSON Dean of Liberal Arts

-CHARLES E. PETERSON.
 Dean of Men

-MARY MENDENHALL Dean of Women
+Dean of Women

-MRS. FAY V. PERRY Dean of Junior College Guidance
+Registrar and Director of Student Personnel

-GEORGE E. DOTSON Registrar and Director of Student Personnel
+Director of Guidance for Two-Year Students

-RAYMOND C. PERRY Director of Teacher Training and Placement
+Director of Teacher Training and Placement

-SPENCER L. ROGERS Director of Extension
+Director of Extension

-RICHARD MADDEN Principal of the Campus School
+Principal of the Campus School

-JOHN PAUL STONE Head Librarian
+Head Librarian

-F. W. VAN HORNE Financial Secretary
+Comptroller

-GEORGIA C. AMSDEN Faculty Secretary
+Faculty Secretary